 We all know how important it is to exercise our dogs.
 This is because they are prone to boredom, especially when left alone.
 Boredom is also one of the leading causes of stool eating in dogs.
 For instance, if you fail to exercise your puppy, he may develop coping mechanisms that are usually undesirable.
-These behaviors may include poop eating, excessive barking or even digging.
+These behaviors may include poop eating, excessive barking, or even digging.

 If your dog is eating stool, his or other animals, you may try and extend his playtime.
 This will release the extra energy and leave your dog with the desire to rest.
 This way, he will not engage in some undesirable behaviors.

-Get rid of the stool
+Get rid of the stool.

-Dog stool eating deterrents
+Dog stool-eating deterrents

 Dog stool eating deterrent.
 What are they?

 Dog stool eating deterrent.
-Pick it up
+Could you pick it up?

 Therefore, there is a need to control stool eating in dogs.
 As we have discussed in this article, you have several ways in which you can curb this behavior.
-You only have to choose the most suitable way of doing it.
+You only have to choose the most suitable method of doing it.

 As your dog ages, his habits and health can change and cause problems for you and your dog.
 It is not always necessary to contact the vet in every case.
 Most behavior and health problems can be dealt with quickly and naturally.
 Go over and download this invaluable dog habits and health care Bible.
 It is an absolute must.